ozten/NetNet/README.md

 # NetNet

-My 125M scale Neural Network trained on data from the interNet playground.
+My playground is a 125M scale Neural Network trained on data from the interNet.

 ## Goals:
 * Portable code between Apple MPS and CUDA